YongPeng25/peng-yong/_pages/about.md

   - /about.html
 ---
 My name is Peng Yong, a postdoc researcher at [SEISCOPE](https://seiscope2.osug.fr/), Université Grenoble Alpes.
-My expertise lies in seismic waveform inversion and modeling.
+My expertise lies in high-resolution seismic imaging.
 I obtained my BSc (2014) and PhD (2019) degrees in exploration geophysics from [China University of Petroleum (East China)](https://www.upc.edu.cn/).
 During October 2016 to September 2017, I visited the Department of Mathematics and Statistics at the [University of Calgary](https://www.ucalgary.ca/).